|

 SDL does not define this macro, but will check if it is defined when including SDL_main.h.
 If defined, SDL will expect the app to provide the proper entry point for the platform, and all the other magic details needed, like manually calling SetMainReady.

-Please see README/main-functions, (or docs/README-main-functions.md in the source tree) for a more detailed explanation.
+Please see [README-main-functions](README-main-functions), (or docs/README-main-functions.md in the source tree) for a more detailed explanation.

 | #define SDL3PP_MAIN_USE_CALLBACKS SDL_MAIN_USE_CALLBACKS |